UmassJin/Leetcode/Design/OS_concepts/Readers_Writers_Problem.md

 '''
 When a writer is in the critical section it holds both noReaders and noWriters.
-This has the (relatively obvious) eect of insuring that there are no readers and no other writers in the critical section.
-In addition, writeSwitch has the (less obvious) eect of allowing multiple writers to queue on noWriters, but keeping noReaders locked while they are there.
+This has the (relatively obvious) effect of insuring that there are no readers and no other writers in the critical section.
+In addition, writeSwitch has the (less obvious) effect of allowing multiple writers to queue on noWriters, but keeping noReaders locked while they are there.
 Thus, many writers can pass through the critical section without without ever signaling noReaders.
 Only when the last writer exits can the readers enter.